Gwernyfed

 The community of Gwernyfed was established in 1985 through the merger of the former Aberllynfi community, the greater part of the former Tre-goed & Felindre community, and small parts of the Bronllys and former Llanelieu communities.
-It includes the villages of Aberllynfi (Three Cocks) and Felindre, Powys, the Breconshire half of the village of Glasbury, and the rural settlements of Tre-goed (Tregoyd) and Pont Ithel.
+It includes the villages of Three Cocks and Felindre, the Brecknockshire half of the village of Glasbury, and the rural settlements of Tre-goed (Tregoyd) and Pont Ithel.
 The population in 2011 was 1049, represented by 10 councillors in a single ward.